benjaminaschultz/base16-ipython-matplotlibrc/README.md

     shade  shade of theme, light or dark theme  base16 theme
 ```

+This extension will only modify the colors of your matplotlibrc for the use in the ipython notebooks; it will respect any other settings in your default matplotlibrc

 ## Custom fonts
 You can set the default fonts by modifying your `ipython_notebook_config.py`: